2b-t/docker-for-robotics/doc/Ros.md

 ### 1.4 Larger software stacks

 When working with larger software stacks tools like [Docker-Compose](https://docs.docker.com/compose/) and [Docker Swarm](https://docs.docker.com/engine/swarm/stack-deploy/) might be useful for **orchestration**, in particular when deploying with Docker.
-This is discussed in several separate repositories such as [this one](https://github.com/fujitatomoya/ros_k8s) by Tomoya Fujita, member of the Technical Steering Committee of ROS2.
+This is discussed in several separate repositories such as [this one](https://github.com/fujitatomoya/ros_k8s) by Tomoya Fujita, member of the Technical Steering Committee of ROS 2.

 ## 2. ROS